-INFJs (one of the 16 personality types according to Myers and Briggs' theory) are highly perceptive of their environment and other people.
-They are deeply empathetic and often understand others better than they understand themselves.
+INFJs are highly perceptive of their environment and other people.
+As the "Counselor" archetype of Myers Briggs personality theory, they are deeply empathetic and often understand others better than they understand themselves.
 They work hard for the common good, commit, and follow through.
 And they are perhaps more likely than any other personality type to experience anxiety.

 The relationship between these traits is fairly solid.
 One recent study published in an Israeli academic journal suggests that anxiety can be positively correlated with elevated empathy.
-People who care deeply for others tend to be much more anxious than those who are less empathetic - although the science is less clear about causality.
+People whose personality test results indicate that they care deeply for others tend to be much more anxious than those who are less empathetic - although the science is less clear about causality.
 Does empathy make people more prone to anxiety, or are anxious people better at understanding others?

 An equally significant aspect of stress is that it can actually make a person less generous and caring toward others.
 When stress rises, empathy suffers.
 No matter how empathetic you are to begin with, under stress, you're more likely to interpret neutral events as hostile ones and displace frustration onto those around you.
 As this fascinating study shows, it also makes you less likely to feel someone else's pain.